-To order in bulk or pay by personal check, or ship to addresses outside the US and Canada, email firstname.lastname@example.org
+To order in bulk, pay by personal check, or ship to addresses outside the US and Canada, email firstname.lastname@example.org

 - Inequality: The Root Source of Sickness

 - Engels and the WHO Report